fitabigail/IrishMortgageConsulting/README.md

 ### Issues Remaining (Known to me)

 + There is a large space over the Home and Calculator page.
-This issue  I have tried to fixed but still have some space, but because of the short time, I will leave this for another time.
+This issue  I have tried to fix but still have some space, but because of the short time, I will leave this for another time.
 + The bottom height of the calculator background increases once the  device size is decreasing;
-+ The Booking and Contact us for could post the data to a server.
++ The Booking and Contact Us for could post the data to a server.
 This feature I will leave this for future development;
 + On mobile view test to my iPhone 12 and Samsung galaxy s10 the Booking form has an error as first it doesn't show the title of the pattern, so the user does not know the name field has only a letter message, second after inputs the form it does not fit on the section and is difficult to scroll over form;
-+ On the footer section the copyright paragraph on flex display is not on the same line as others.
++ On the footer section, the copyright paragraph on flex display is not on the same line as others.
 I will fix this in the future;
 + The pie chart should reset with the new amount and interest pie when inputting values into the mortgage amount field.
-At this stage the pie chart is updated on changes in the years and interest values;
+At this stage, the pie chart is updated on changes in the years and interest values;
 </details>

 ### GitHub Pages